aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.8.rst.txt

     by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

-        Unhashable objects are objects that do not change value once they are created.
-Only unhashable objects can be used as elements of `set` or keys of `dict`.
+        Only hashable objects can be used
+        as elements of `set` or keys of `dict`.
-        Instead of using a `list`, consider using a `tuple`.
+        Hashable objects are objects that do not change value once they have been created.Instead of using a `list`, consider using a `tuple`.

     Exception raised on line 659 of file TESTS:\runtime\test_type_error.py.